Kristina-Shlapakova/Checklist/README.md

 # Checklist for facebook.com
 # Log in
-1.1 Check Log in with valid fields (smoke test)
+1.1 Check Log in with valid data (smoke test)

 Expected result: log in to  account